ashleydavis/live-reload-examples/8-docker-example/microservice/README.md

-# microservice
+# JavaScript microservice

-This is an example Node.js microservice that demonstrates "live reload" when running under Docker.
+This is an example Node.js JavaScript microservice that demonstrates "live reload" when running under Docker.

 Please see the readme in the parent directory to run this Node.js application under Docker.
-You can also run this directly under Node.js followign the instructions below.
+You can also run this directly under Node.js following the instructions below.

 ## Get setup